random-satyajit/VCAP/README.md

 ## 🚀 Quick Start Guide

-Let's get you up and running with Katana.
+Let's get you up and running with VCAP.
 I'll guide you through each step, explaining why each component is necessary and how it contributes to the overall system functionality.

 ### Prerequisites